Constitution of India: Drafting

-Sir B. N. Rau, a civil servant who became the first Indian judge in the International Court of Justice and was president of the United Nations Security Council, was appointed as the assembly's constitutional adviser in 1946.
+Sir B. N. Rau, a civil servant who became the first Indian judge in the International Court of Justice and was president of the United Nations Security Council, was appointed as the assembly's constitutional advisor in 1946.
 Responsible for the constitution's general structure, Rau prepared its initial draft in February 1948.
 The draft of B.N.
 Rau consisted of 243 articles and 13 schedules which came to 395 articles and 8 schedules after discussions, debates and amendments.

 At 14 August 1947 meeting of the assembly, committees were proposed.
-Rau's draft was considered, debated and amended by the eight-person drafting committee, which was appointed on 29 August 1947 with B. R. Ambedkar as chair.
+Rau's draft was considered, debated and amended by the seven-member drafting committee, which was appointed on 29 August 1947 with B. R. Ambedkar as chair.
 A revised draft constitution was prepared by the committee and submitted to the assembly on 4 November 1947.

 Before adopting the constitution, the assembly held eleven sessions in 165 days.
 On 26 November 1949, it adopted the constitution, which was signed by 284 members.
 The day is celebrated as National Law Day, or Constitution Day.
 The day was chosen to spread the importance of the constitution and to spread thoughts and ideas of Ambedkar.

 The assembly's final session convened on 24 January 1950.
 Each member signed two copies of the constitution, one in Hindi and the other in English.
 The original constitution is hand-written, with each page decorated by artists from Shantiniketan including Beohar Rammanohar Sinha and Nandalal Bose.
 Its calligrapher was Prem Behari Narain Raizada.
 The constitution was published in Dehradun and photolithographed by the Survey of India.
 Production of the original constitution took nearly five years.
 Two days later, on 26 January 1950, it became the law of India.
 The estimated cost of the Constituent Assembly was ₹6.3 crore.
 The constitution has had more than 100 amendments since it was enacted.

 Influence of other constitutions

 Structure

 The Indian constitution is the world's longest for a sovereign nation.
 At its enactment, it had 395 articles in 22 parts and 8 schedules.
 At about 145,000 words, it is the second-longest active constitution—after the Constitution of Alabama—in the world.

-The constitution has a preamble and 470 articles, which are grouped into 25 parts.
-With 12 schedules and five appendices, it has been amended 105 times; the latest amendment became effective on 15 August 2021.
+The amended constitution has a preamble and 470 articles, which are grouped into 25 parts.
+With 12 schedules and five appendices, it has been amended 106 times; the latest amendment was given assent on 28 September 2023.

 The constitution's articles are grouped into the following parts: